U.S. flag An official website of the United States government

 Parents and Caregivers are Asking

-Should I be worried about the increasing number of vaccines recommended for children?
+Should I be worried about the increasing number of vaccines administered to children?

-No. Because of advances in science and manufacturing, it is easier than in the past to be sure that vaccines are highly pure.
-Vaccines represent only a minor stimulation of the infant immune system compared to the large number of potentially dangerous bacteria and viruses babies routinely encounter: starting immediately after a baby is born; thousands of different bacteria begin to live on the skin and the lining of the nose, throat, and intestines.
+No. Vaccines represent only a minor stimulation of the infant immune system compared to the large number of potentially dangerous bacteria and viruses babies routinely encounter: starting immediately after a baby is born; thousands of different bacteria begin to live on the skin and the lining of the nose, throat, and intestines.
 The baby’s immune system rapidly launches immune responses to these bacteria that prevent them from invading the blood stream.

 Yes.
 Each ingredient in a vaccine is included for a reason.
-Before FDA determines that a vaccine is safe and effective and licenses it for use by the public in the United States, the vaccine is carefully evaluated by FDA scientists and doctors, taking into account the ingredients that make up the entire vaccine.
+Before FDA determines that a vaccine is safe and effective and approves it for use in the United States, the vaccine is thoroughly evaluated by FDA scientists and doctors, taking into account the ingredients that make up the entire vaccine.

 Are vaccines linked to autism?